Home › Blog › 24 Different Types of Survey Methods With Types & Examples

 So, let’s go through various types of surveys based on data they collect:

-1. Customer satisfaction survey
+1. Customer Satisfaction Survey

 Customer satisfaction score (CSAT) is a standardized metric used to measure how happy customers are with your products and services.
 The respondents are asked to rate their satisfaction on a scored scale.